tollyo/quickstart-sas-viya-common/README.md

 - create the infrastructure (networks, VMs, firewalls) using the cloud provider's templating language (e.g. AWS Cloudformation on AWS, Azure Resource Manager, terraform ... )
-- include this project as git submodule into your git project
-- copy the contents of `common/ansible/playbooks` into `ansible/playbooks`
+- copy the contents of this project's `ansible/playbooks` into your project's `ansible/playbooks`
-- modify the static topology definition to match your topology
+- copy and modify the static topology definition files(`ansible/playbooks/inventory.ini|group_vars`) to match your topology
-- implement any parts of the scripts and playbooks that have cloud-specific elements and/or need to be added or modified
+- copy and modify any other parts of the scripts and playbooks that have cloud-specific elements and/or need to be adjusted for your environment
-- run the provided prereq shell scripts on the the VMs
-- run the deployment playbooks on the ansible controller
+- add any scripts or playbooks that are unique to your environment

 ## How the playbooks and roles and scripts work

 Most of the steps for the deployment are being implemented in ansible.
 You find all that code in the `playbooks` and `roles` directories.

-The bootstrapping code at the very beginning (which, among other things, installs ansible) uses `bash`.
-You find that code in the `scripts` directory.
+Before we can start using ansible, we need to run some preparatory statements on the VMs.
+Execute the bootstrapping code `scripts/ansiblecontroller_prereqs.sh` during initialization of the ansible controller and `scripts/sasnodes_prereqs.sh` during initialization of all SAS VMs.

 When you create your infrastructure, all the cloud providers' templating languages provide some way to execute bootstrapping code on the VMs
 (usually some form of [cloud-init](https://cloud-init.io/), often implemented as `UserData` VM attribute).
-That is where you kick off the download of the scripts and ansible playbooks to your VMs and then execute those scripts and playbooks.
+That is where you run the prereq scripts, and, on the ansible controller, kick off the download of all other scripts and ansible playbooks and execute those scripts and playbooks.

 First, you execute the bootstrapping scripts on each VM, which set up the necessary pieces so that the VMs can communicate with each other.
 After that, everything will be driven by a number of playbooks executed from the ansible controller.